 Skip to main content

-Version: 2.10
+Version: 3.0

-Upgrade PXB on Non Air-Gapped Environments
+Upgrade Portworx Backup on Non Air-Gapped Environments

-Upgrade Portworx Backup in non-airgapped Environment
+Upgrade Portworx Backup in non-airgapped environment

 1. Access Portworx Central portal.